SinaC/DeepDiff/README.md

 ### ForceOnUpdateWhenModificationsDetectedOnlyInNestedLevel

-Force OnUpdate to be triggered if a nested entity has been modified even if current entity is not modified
+Force OnUpdate to be triggered if a nested entity has been modified even if current entity is not modified (false by default))

 ```csharp
 IMergeSingleConfiguration ForceOnUpdateWhenModificationsDetectedOnlyInNestedLevel(bool force = false)